NebraLtd/hm-diag/GCS_DIAGNOSTICS_SHIPPING.md

 - Switch to the DataFlow service and check the streaming job is running and has no errors.
 - Switch to the BigQuery service, select the diagnostics table and switch to the preview tab, you should see data from hotspots displayed in the table.

+### Convert to Pipeline

+Before you get started, you need to:

+* Enable the Pipelines and Cloud Schedule APIs
+* Setup App Engine basics (set region etc)

+Once the job has run successfully once, navigate to the job and select 'Import as Pipeline.'
+The default values should be fine.
+Just select Hourly and UTC as the time zone.